SECR H class: Preservation

 The final member of the class, SECR No. 263 (SR 1263, BR 31263), was withdrawn from Three Bridges on 4 January 1964.
 It remained in store at the locomotive depot until the following November, when it was purchased by the H-Class Trust and moved to Robertsbridge.
 Later it was preserved at the South Eastern Steam Centre at Ashford, but in 1975 the Trustees decided that the locomotive would have more scope for running if based on the Bluebell Railway in Sussex.
-In 2008 ownership was transferred to the Bluebell Railway Trust, which is funding an overhaul which started in March 2009.
+In 2008 ownership was transferred to the Bluebell Railway Trust, which funded an overhaul that started in March 2009.
 It returned to service on 28 July 2012.

 Models

 Hornby announced in 2016 that they would be releasing a model of the H class in 3 liveries.
 The model was released in 2017.